-

 Sectoral laws and regulations apply to the relevant licensed or otherwise regulated organisations.
 Registration or licensing requirements and the exemptions available depend on the specific organisation.

-Under the Cybersecurity Act, cybersecurity service providers must obtain a licence.
-Licensable cybersecurity services are managed security operations centre monitoring service and penetration testing service (Second Schedule to the Cybersecurity Act).
+Under the Cybersecurity Act, cybersecurity service providers that provide managed security operations centre monitoring services and penetration testing services must be licensed (Second Schedule to the Cybersecurity Act).

 -